FireInsidE-fie/EPROM/learncpp.com.md

 ### 4.12
 Casting in c++ is done via `static_cast`, with the syntax `static_cast<new_type>(expression)`.
 Things in angled brackets `<>` are very often types.
+## 5 - Constants and Strings
+### 5.1
+If a variable can be made const, do it.
+It helps the compiler optimize.
+### 5.2
+The f character found after float literals like `2.0f` are actually part of a plethora of literal values suffixes.
+There's one for almost every type out there, but the float one is pretty much the only one you'll use.